Windsurf foiling & wing foiling – aren’t they more or less the same thing?

 Wings, in contrast, really don’t do this at all.
 Being inflatable ‘engines’ they’re prone to warping and bending when breeze puffs and getting on foil is a slightly different technique to that of riding with a mast, boom and sail.

 Sails are also horizontal to the wind’s direction.
 And being fixed to the board doesn’t give any kind of vertical sheeting angle.
-Sails do have a degree of maneuverability with the fact they can be rotated 360 degrees.
+Sails do have a degree of manoeuvrability with the fact they can be rotated 360 degrees.
 Wings offer a much wider freedom of movement and it’s this you need to capitalise on when trying to fly.

 The foiling technique.